Silva Mexes

-Silva Mexes Tyler-Earnshaw (ซิลวา เม็กเซส ไทเลอร์-เอิร์นชอว์; born 15 March 2010) is a footballer who plays as a left-winger for club Manchester United.
+Silva Mexes Tyler-Earnshaw (ซิลวา เม็กเซส ไทเลอร์-เอิร์นชอว์; born 15 March 2010) is a footballer who plays as a left-winger for club Leeds United.
 Born in England, he is a youth international for Thailand.

 Early life

 Born in England, Mexes' parents are former Welsh international footballer Robert Earnshaw and Tiffany Tyler, who has lineage from Nakhon Sawan, Thailand.

 Club career

 In March 2024, it was reported by The Secret Scout that Mexes was close to joining Manchester United from Ipswich Town.
 This move was confirmed in May of the same year by Mexes himself, posting a photo of him signing a deal with the Red Devils on his Instagram account.

 International career

 Of Zambian descent through his father, and Thai descent through his mother, Mexes pledged his international allegiance to the latter nation in early 2025, having trained with the Thailand under-17 side in the same year.
 He is not eligible to represent Wales, the nation his father featured fifty-nine times for, as his father was not born in the nation.

 Called up to the Thailand squad for the 2025 AFC U-17 Asian Cup by manager Jadet Meelarp, Mexes scored a consolation goal in a 4–1 loss to eventual tournament winners Uzbekistan in the competitions opening game.